 The Pulsar PGDA70BiSCO versus other generators

-• Weight-wise, the Pulsar PGDA70BiSCO has only 118 lbs, which renders it one of the lightest generators which produce 5500 to 6500 rated watts.
+• Concerning weight, the Pulsar PGDA70BiSCO weighs only just 118 pounds, distinguishing itself as one of the lightest dual fuel generators amidst the 5500 to 6500 rated wattage range.

-• Run times are important, yet thanks to their dependence on the fuel capacity, they should be judged along with the fuel consumption of the device.
-This inverter generator can be considered as fuel efficient, due to its low estimated fuel consumption of only 0.42 GPH (gallon per hour) at 50% load, within the aforementioned wattage range.
-If you wish to further improve in the area of fuel efficiency, the A-iPower SUA7000L, which boasts with a gas consumption of only 0.36 GPH, may be the right generator for you.
+• The run time is important, but also hugely depends on the capacity of the fuel tank and doesn't mean much if we don't talk about fuel consumption as well.
+This inverter generator can be considered as fuel-efficient, due to its low estimated fuel consumption of only 0.42 GPH (gallon per hour) at 50% load, within the aforementioned wattage range.
+If you're placing a high priority on fuel consumption, the DuroMax XP7000iH, with a low fuel consumption rate of 0.38 GPH, could be an option to consider.

 Price comparison

-As you can see from this interactive chart, when compared to other 5500-6500W generators, the Pulsar PGDA70BiSCO is on the average side of the price range.
+As you can see from these interactive charts, when compared to other 5500-6500W dual fuel inverter generators, the Pulsar PGDA70BiSCO is on the cheap side of the price range.

 The bottom line